Sell Your Shares Today

 We are often asked about the tax consequences of selling shares.
 Whilst we are not tax advisers, there are some basic facts which you can keep in mind if you are not familiar with the tax treatment of shares.
-Further information about CGT can be obtained from the relevant section of the ATO website, accessible here.
+Further information about capital gains tax on shares (CGT) can be obtained from the relevant section of the ATO website on share investing versus share trading.

-For the purposes of this discussion, I’ll assume you are not a share trader, which is the case for almost all of our clients.
+For the purposes of this discussion, let’s assume you are not a share trader, which is the case for most of our clients.
 A person who is carrying on the business of share trading is subject to completely different tax treatment, more akin to the tax treatment of any other business activity.

-First up, yes, selling shares almost always has tax consequences; that doesn’t always mean you have to pay tax, it means there will be a tax effect.
-As you might expect, a profit results in a capital gains tax (CGT) liability and a loss a tax credit (which can be used to offset other capital gains).
+First up, yes, selling shares almost always has tax consequences; that doesn’t always mean you have to pay tax on shares, it means there will be a tax effect.
+As you might expect, a profit results in a capital gains tax liability and a loss a tax credit (which can be used to offset other capital gains).

-This article will focus on the most common share ownership scenario; individual or joint investors who acquired their shares after 21 Sept 1999.
-After the basics are covered, I’ll address two special situations which include pre 1985 share purchases and inherited shares.
+This article will focus on the most common share ownership scenario; individual or joint investors who acquired their shares after 21 September 1999.
+After the basics are covered, we’ll address two special situations which include pre 1985 share purchases and inherited shares.”

-The amount of tax you pay when you make a profit depends on:
+The amount of tax you pay when you make a profit selling shares depends on:

-What if you didn’t ‘buy’ the shares, such as in the case of AMP, IAG (NRMA) or NIB demutualisation’s?
+What if you didn’t ‘buy’ the shares, such as in the case of demutualisation such as AMP, IAG (NRMA) or NIB?
 From a tax perspective, these events all have a prescribed cost base which you can use to calculate your profit (click the links to access specific blog posts where we cover this).

 You pay tax on either all your profit, or half (50%) your profit, depending on how long you held the shares.
 Less than 12 months and you pay tax on the entire profit.
 More than 12 months and you pay tax on 50% of the profit only.

-The amount of tax you pay is dependent on the marginal tax rate of the shareholder.
-Here’s the personal tax tables for the 2017 financial year, obtained from the ATO website.
+The amount of capital gains tax you pay on shares is dependent on the marginal tax rate of the shareholder.
+Here’s the personal tax tables for the 2021/2022 financial year, obtained from the ATO website.

 |Taxable Income||Tax on This Income|